-Also by raising the number of laps in each race, not only makes the race harder and longer, but it also introduces the necessity for pit stops during the race in order to refuel your car and change tires (also to fix any other damage your car might have suffered in meantime).
+Also by raising the number of laps in each race, not only makes the race harder and longer, but it also introduces the necessity for pit stops during the race to refuel your car and change tires (also to fix any other damage your car might have suffered in meantime).

 But I can never consider Grand Prix Circuit a proper Formula 1 experience because not only is it unlicensed (although that doesn’t bother me personally) but there are only 8 tracks included and only 10 drivers racing in each race (not to mention only 3 teams to choose from).
 It might be frowned upon by Formula 1 purists looking for a more authentic experience, although I think is perfect for beginners to the genre.

 In terms of graphics, I think the EGA graphics look good for the time, very colourful and detailed, with nice backgrounds for every track and also good detail in the cockpits (although all cockpits look very similar from car to car).
 I simply wished there were more objects on the side of the tracks but the tracks themselves look good.
 In conclusion, it looks just like every other racing game at the time featuring a cockpit view (which there weren’t all that many).

 Like I said before, the title theme isn’t bad.
 Quite upbeat, truth be told.
 And the sound effects are all there, from the engine roars to the crash sounds.
 Again, not bad for PC speaker quality sound.
 The animation and scrolling, however, could be a bit more fluid although I rarely suffered any slowdowns when playing.

 The control scheme is quite responsive even when playing with McLaren.
 Although I couldn’t use the gamepad and had to resort to using the keyboard.
 Still, didn’t have any trouble whatsoever controlling the car.